DadSchoorse/vkBasalt/README.md

 # vkBasalt
-vkBasalt is a Vulkan post-processing layer for improving game visuals.
-Expect bugs from it; it is one of my first projects ever.
+vkBasalt is a Vulkan post-processing layer for improving the visuals of games.
+Expect bugs from it as it is one of my first projects.
 Use it at your own risk.

-The current built-in effects are:
+Currently, the built-in effects are:
 - 3D color lookup table
-- Contrast adaptive sharpening
+- Contrast Adaptive Sharpening
-- Denoised luma sharpening
+- Denoised Luma Sharpening
-- Enhanced subpixel morphological antialiasing
+- Enhanced Subpixel Morphological Anti-Aliasing
-- Fast approximate anti-aliasing
+- Fast Approximate Anti-Aliasing

 It is also possible to use ReShade FX shaders.